 What we've done

-Did you know Walk-In Counseling Center has been around for more than 47 years?
+Did you know Walk-In Counseling Center has been around for 51 years?

-Learn more more about our history and the impact we’ve had on the Twin Cities’ mental health community.
+Read a narrative history of our first 40 years and our impact on the Twin Cities’ mental health community.

 Where we're headed

 We plan to be around for many more years.
-Learn about our Strategic Plan 2016-2019.
+Learn about our most recent Strategic Plan.